 - Impaired speech or disjointed, confused thoughts

-- Know or suspect substance abuse
+- Suspicion or Knowledge of substance abuse

 - Bizarre/inappropriate behaviors

 - Schoolwork that has themes of hopelessness, despair, social isolation, rage

 If your student or friend is a resident, and you suspect (or already know), that they are experiencing any of the above symptoms, try to reach out and check in with them on a regular basis.
 Inquire about their sleep, dietary, and exercise habits.
 Also, ask if they have a friend or someone else on campus that they are able to talk to.
 If they do not have anyone they can speak with, recommend that they contact CAPS at (201) 761-6420.
 After having made these suggestions they have not made an attempt to reach out to anyone, and you do not sense any improvement in their symptoms, please call Counseling and Psychological Services at 201-761-6420.
 If you feel they are an imminent threat to themselves or to others, please dial Campus Safety at 201-761-7400 at once.